Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 Cole led the majors in strikeouts this year, was second to Verlander in wins and topped the AL in ERA.
 He took a 19-game winning streak into the opener but hardly looked like an October star, giving up five runs over seven uneven innings.

 In his second shot against the Nationals, he aced the test.
-His lone early wobble came when he dropped a return toss from catcher Martin Maldonado after a foul ball.

 Cole escaped a first-and-third, no-out jam in the second, then breezed into the seventh.

+With two outs and a full count on Ryan Zimmerman, Cole suddenly stepped off the mound — video that quickly made the rounds showed two women right behind the backstop lifting their top to flash Cole.
+It wasn’t clear whether he saw them, and he walked Zimmerman before getting Robles.

-Alvarez, normally Houston’s designated hitter, quickly justified his spot in left field.
-He launched a drive to left-center in the second.
+Alvarez, normally Houston’s designated hitter, justified his spot in left field in a hurry.
+He launched a drive to left-center in the second and went 3 for 3.

 Alvarez hit 27 home runs in 87 games this season, but hadn’t connected in 71 at-bats since Sept.
 21.